openclimatefix/open-source-quartz-solar-forecast/README.md

 Two models are currently available to make predictions.

+**Gradient Boosting Model** (default)

-The default model uses GFS or ICON NWPs to predict the solar generation at a site.
+The model uses GFS or ICON NWPs to predict the solar generation at a site.
 It is a gradient boosted tree model and uses 9 NWP variables.
 It is trained on 25,000 PV sites with over 5 years of PV history, which is available [here](https://huggingface.co/datasets/openclimatefix/uk_pv).
 The training of this model is handled in [pv-site-prediction](https://github.com/openclimatefix/pv-site-prediction)